LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/Relaxation.rst

    :param rfn: the user-defined relaxation function
    :param rjac: the user-defined Jacobian of the relaxation function

-   :retval ARK_SUCCESS: the function existed successfully
+   :retval ARK_SUCCESS: the function exited successfully
    :retval ARK_MEM_NULL: ``arkode_mem`` was ``NULL``
    :retval ARK_ILL_INPUT: an invalid input combination was provided see the
                           output error message for more details